Causes of IE miscalculating "left:auto"

 IE5-6/Win don't like it when an absolutely positioned element immediately

 follows a floated element.
-Apparently clear:both fixes that issue
+Apparently clear:both

 though, so the 3rd and 5th examples show the same in IE5-7/Win — the 4th is